Competition Rules

 8. Entries must be submitted to the appropriate competition secretary at least ONE week in advance of the competition date (unless the competition secretary requests otherwise).
 Late entries may be accepted at the competition secretary’s discretion only by prior arrangement.

-9. The Merit Competitions Secretary and the Annual Awards Secretary are empowered to reject any entry which, in their opinion, does not comply with the Society’s aims and the competition rules.
+9. All images entered into club competitions are assumed to have followed all the club rules.
+However, the Merit Competitions Secretary and the Annual Awards Secretary are empowered to reject any entry which, in their opinion, does not comply with the Society’s aims and the competition rules.

 10. The Society cannot be held liable for the loss, misuse or non entry of any images or other material used in Society or external competitions, no matter how this loss or damage may occur, or for the resulting quality of digital projected images entered in the wrong format.
 Any image/s entered may be used in any form to publicise the Society.
 Entries for print competitions which have not been reclaimed 4 months after the event will be regarded as abandoned and disposed of by the Committee.